 - $1,392 [($20,000 – $200 – $15,000) x 29%]

 You don’t have to claim all the donations you made this year on your current year’s return.
 You can carry them forward and claim them on your return for any of the next 5 years.
 However, the changes described above are only for donations made after 2015.
-Those made before 2016 but carried forward and claimed in 2016 or future years won’t be eligible for the new 33% rate.
+Those made before 2016 but carried forward and claimed in 2016 or future years won’t be eligible for the additional credit for those in the highest income bracket.

 You can combine your receipts with your spouse and have only one person claim the entire charitable donations amount in order to maximize the amount subject to the higher tax credit rate.